A healthy living blog from Marshfield Clinic Health System

 An active lifestyle is important to maintaining strong bones.

-“In areas like Wisconsin where Marshfield Clinic Health System is based, we have naturally low Vitamin D levels.
-If you’re Vitamin D deficient, that can be a cause of losing bone mass and eventually osteoporosis,” Mayeux said.
-“That’s just one example, but the point is young people should be aware that they need to work to maintain healthy bones early in life and throughout life.”
+“Not getting enough vitamin D and calcium in the younger years is a driving force for having osteoporosis when older,” said Dr. Mayeux.
+“In areas like Wisconsin where Marshfield Clinic Health System is based, we have naturally low vitamin D levels.
+If you’re vitamin D deficient, that can be a cause of losing bone mass and eventually osteoporosis.”

-Mayeux said that an active lifestyle also is important to maintaining strong bones.
+Dr. Mayeux said that an active lifestyle is also important to maintaining strong bones.

-“A sedentary lifestyle is not good for bone health,” she said.
+“A sedentary lifestyle is not good for bone health,” Dr. Mayeux said.
 “Running, jumping, playing sports, any kind of weight-bearing exercise will help keep bones strong.
 Find a physical activity you like, it doesn’t matter what, as long as it’s weight-bearing.”

 Fill up the piggy bank